perrygeo/python-rasterstats/docs/cli.rst

 .. image:: bahamas.png

 For analysts, if you've ever performed similar work in a Desktop GIS environment, you might imagine the pages of screenshots and elaborate instructions necessary to document a process like this.
-Scripting on the command line allows you to write your workflows in a concise, precise, sharable, composable, repeatable, self-documenting and automated way.
+By contrast, our script is only 10 lines and is nearly as easy to understand as our narrative description (if just a bit more terse).
+Scripting on the command line also means that your workflows are now sharable in version control systems, repeatable and automated.

-For developers, each tool in the pipeline needs only concern itself with doing one thing well in the language of your choice; a truly modular system which avoids the pitfalls of monolithic solutions.
+For developers, each tool in the pipeline needs only concern itself with doing one thing well in the language of your choice; a truly modular system composed of smaller parts which help to avoid the pitfalls of monolithic solutions.

 It is now possible to do many (though not all) common GIS data analyses at the shell using open source software.
 The ecosystem of command line spatial data processing tools (particularly in the JavaScript and Python communities) are constantly evolving and fairly soon I suspect that all but the most specialized spatial tools will be readily available and easily integrated at the shell, just a ``pip install`` or ``npm install`` away.